lsst-dm/dmtn-030/_module-topic.rst

 - Stating what package a module is part of.
 - Linking to that package's GitHub repository.
 - Stating what top-level packages include this module's package.
-This help readers understand what package to install.
+This will help readers understand what package to install.
 - Stating what packages depend on this module's package, distinguishing between direct and in-direct dependencies.
 This will help developers.
 - Stating what packages in the LSST Stack dependent on this package.
 Again, this will primarily help developers.